| Materials |

 Very slow working, gets hot when power-sanded. |

-| Graph Tech Black TUSQ XL |
+Graph Tech TUSQ XL |

-Black TUSQ XL is a similar material to standard TUSQ but is also Teflon impregnated.
+TUSQ XL is a ivory-like material that is Teflon impregnated.
 Teflon is 500% slipperier than graphite.
 This is great for use on electric guitars that get tremolo use or have tuning stability issues.
 It is also great for someone who bends notes often. |

 Well balanced tone with a bit more warmth. |